What is 5S?

 Red Tags are essential for this step.

 Step Two: Set in Order (Seiton)

-Questions to ask during the 5S Set In Order phase:
+Questions To Ask During the 5S Set In Order Phase:

 - What is needed to get the job done?

-- Where should it be located?
+- Where should items be located?

 - How many of the items do I need?

 Once a space is organized, it's time for step three.